splunk/splunk-connect-for-snmp/docs/configuration.md

 **SNMPv3**

--   Besides changing the inventory contents under the section `files: scheduler: inventory` part of `config_values.yaml`, you may need to set up security passphrases for the SNMPv3 under the section `files: scheduler: config: usernames` part of `config_values.yaml`.
+-   Besides changing the inventory contents under the section `files.scheduler.inventory` part of `config_values.yaml`, you may need to set up security passphrases for the SNMPv3 under the section `files.scheduler.config.usernames` part of `config_values.yaml`.

 Here are the steps to configure these two SNMPv3 Users.